broadinstitute/AuSPICES/Kill_Useless_Alarms/SETUP.md

-Kill_Old_Dashboards is a lambda function that removes old CloudWatch Dashboards.
+Kill_Useless_Alarms is a lambda function that removes CloudWatch Alarms related to instances that no longer exist.

-Kill_Old_Dashboards checks for CloudWatch Dashboards every day.
+Kill_Useless_Alarms checks for defunct CloudWatch Alarms every day.
-It removes any Dashboards that were created more than 3 days before (timing is configurable).
-It will not remove any Dashboards that have 'Keep' in their name.
+Instances that were recently killed (such that they exist in state "Terminated" as opposed to don't exist at all) will be deleted the following day.

 # Setup Lambda Function

 *Create a new lambda functions.*

-## Function Kill_Old_Dashboards
+## Function Kill_Useless_Alarms

 ### Basic information
-**Function name**:`Kill_Old_Dashboards`
+**Function name**:`Kill_Useless_Alarms`
 **Runtime**: Python 3.8 or Python 3.9
 **Permissions**: **Execution role**: Use an existing role:  `LambdaFullAccess`